srushti-714/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_06.md

     > -  You can't remove a specific host from a cluster.
 You can only remove the entire cluster.
     > -  You can add a cluster, even if there are issues with specific hosts in the cluster.

-17. Select **Start discovery** to kick off VM discovery from the successfully validated hosts/clusters.
+16. Select **Start discovery** to kick off VM discovery from the successfully validated hosts/clusters.

     ![Screenshot of the Azure Migrate appliance configuration wizard, showing the 'Start discovery' button.](images/Exercise1/add-disc4.png "Start discovery")

-18. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
+17. Wait for the Azure Migrate status to show **Discovery has been successfully initiated**.
 This will take several minutes.
 After the discovery has been successfully initiated, you can check the discovery status against each host/cluster in the table.

-19. Return to the **Azure Migrate** blade in the Azure portal.
-Select **Servers**, then select **Refresh**.
+18. Return to the **JumpVM** and from the Azure portal open **Azure Migrate**.
+On the **Azure Migrate** blade, select **Servers**, then select **Refresh**.
 Under **Azure Migrate: Server Assessment** you should see a count of the number of servers discovered so far.
 If discovery is still in progress, select **Refresh** periodically until 5 discovered servers are shown.
 This may take several minutes.

     ![Screenshot of the Azure Migrate portal blade.
 Under 'Azure Migrate: Server Assessment' the value for 'discovered servers' is '5'.](images/Exercise1/discovered-servers.png "Discovered servers")

     **Wait for the discovery process to complete before proceeding to the next Task**.

-#### Task summary
+#### Task summary <!-- omit in toc -->

 In this task you configured the Azure Migrate appliance in the on-premises Hyper-V environment and started the migration assessment discovery process.